 Effects of Drinking Alcohol with Penicillin

 There’s no direct drug interaction found between alcohol and penicillin.
 However, taking these two substances together can create problems for people suffering from an infection.
 When consumed, alcohol reduces your immune function, which can result in the side effects of penicillin worsening and even other antibiotic interactions.

 A few side effects that can be more severe after combining alcohol and penicillin include an upset stomach, nausea, and diarrhea.
 Make sure that you stay well hydrated to keep these effects at bay.

 If you combine penicillin with alcohol, the amount of time this drug remains in the body differs with each individual.
 The half-life of the drug is upwards of 45 minutes for healthy individuals.

 If you suffer from liver or kidney impairment, the half-life of penicillin can be as long as 30 hours.
 Because of this drug’s half-life will leave a healthy person’s body after 12 hours or so.
 It can take several days to leave the body for those with liver or kidney impairment.

 Avoid Drinking Alcohol with Penicillin and Other Antibiotics

-Even though the effects aren’t always severe, it’s never a good idea to drink alcohol with penicillin.
+Even though the effects aren’t always has a severe reaction, it’s never a good idea to drink alcohol with penicillin.
 If you’ve been prescribed penicillin to treat a recent infection or disease, your recovery process will be aided by not drinking alcohol until your treatment ends.
-Call Long Island Interventions today for more information on addiction and the most commonly used treatments.
+Call Long Island Interventions today for more information on addiction and the most commonly used treatment options.

 Can you drink alcohol while taking Penicillin?